 - How to add photos, graphics, and video to your website

 - How to create contact forms and build a mailing list

 - How to add a shopping cart to your website

 WordPress is the popular web design platform used by novices as well as fortune 500 companies.

-Prerequisites: Participants should have a working knowledge of email, navigating the internet, utilizing search engines, and comfort with uploading/downloading files on their computer.
+Prerequisites: None, really.
+But, it helps if you have a working knowledge of email, navigating the internet, utilizing search engines, and comfort with uploading/downloading files on your own computer.